 Having a criminal record can have serious consequences for individuals seeking a green card, U.S. citizenship, or seeking permanent residency.
 Those who do not have status can lose a possible path to gaining status, and those with status can lose it.
 In some districts, prosecutors have also made it a point to inform criminal defense lawyers about the potential immigration repercussions of certain charges.
 In Brooklyn, prosecutors have put in place policies to prevent the deportation of residents for nonviolent or minor crimes.
 According to the New York Times, prosecutors in Brooklyn have been asked to seek convictions that will punish crimes while not leading to an immigrant’s deportation, when possible.

 Not all districts have been so considerate to the rights of immigrants.
-If you are facing criminal charges you may want to speak to a criminal defense lawyer like Direnzo Defense in Fort Lauderdale, Florida, who can help you understand the full range of consequences your conviction may carry.
+If you are facing criminal charges you may want to speak to a criminal defense attorney like John L. Corn in Dallas who can help you understand the full range of consequences your conviction may carry.
 Even for individuals who are not immigrants, conviction can result in serious consequences, such as the loss of the right to travel abroad and the loss of certain federal and local aid programs.
 For immigrants, some minor charges run the risk of resulting in a life sentence of deportation.
 For those with families in the U.S. or those who have lived here their whole lives, this is the same as permanent exile.
 Criminal charges can have a serious impact on your life.
-Visit Direnzo Defense at https://www.fortlauderdaledefenselawfirm.com/ to learn more.
+Visit our website https://johnlcornlawoffices.com to learn more.